Karnak Temple: Where Pharaohs Whispered to Gods

 The court is closed to the north by a portico of robust columns with closed papyrus capitals.
 At the feet of the columns are aligned the sphinxes Ramses II had made to flank the access to the Hypostyle Hall.
 At its center is a tall column with an open papyrus capital.
 It is all that remains of the gigantic, 21 meter-high, wooden-ceiling Pavilion of the Ethiopian King Taharqa.
 This pavilion was built to shelter the sacred barks of Amun.

-In front and to the right of the column is the entrance to the Temple of Ramses III, with on three sides Osiris columns showing the pharaoh in his Jubilee garments.
+In front and to the right of the column is the entrance to the Temple of Ramses III.
+With on three sides Osiris columns showing the pharaoh in his Jubilee garments.
 Reliefs on the walls depict the annual festivals.
 Set against the second pylon is a mutilated colossal granite statue of Ramses II and his other, 15 meters high, representing king Pendjem.

 Great Hypostyle Hall of Karnak Temple:

 Behind the second pylon lies one of the highlights of Ancient Egypt, the Great Hypostyle Hall.
 It is 102 meters wide and 53 meters long and covering an area of 4983 sq. meters.
 To support the roof, 134 columns were arranged in 16 rows, with the double row of central columns higher than the others.
-They have smooth shafts and are 21 meters high, topped with calyx capitals large enough to accommodate 100 standing men.
+They have smooth shafts and are 21 meters high.
+They’re topped with calyx capitals large enough to accommodate 100 standing men.
 The columns are decorated with superb carvings of cult scenes.

 The hall is a veritable forest of columns and it is practically impossible to describe the emotions aroused by their size and the play of light and shadows they create.
-The nave, begun around 1375 BC by Amenhotep III, who conceived of the space as a simple colonnade leading to the sanctuary of Amun.
-It is higher than the side aisles which were begun by Horemhab, continued by Seti and Ramses II, and finally finished under Ramses IV.
+The nave, begun around 1375 BC by Amenhotep III.
+Who conceived of the space as a simple colonnade leading to the sanctuary of Amun.
+It is higher than the side aisles which were begun by Horemhab, continued by Seti I and Ramses II, and finally finished under Ramses IV.
 The difference in height made it possible to set in the wide openwork stone windows, known as claustra, which magically illuminated the interior.

 Plan your tour: Karnak Sound & Light Show